The online deletion feature lets the

 online_deletewas disabled.
 To save disk space, delete your existing history before re-starting the server after changing the

-[ledger_history]- Specify a number of validated ledgers, equal to or less than
+[ledger_history]- Specify how many validated ledgers to backfill.
+Must be equal to or less than

 online_delete.
-If the server does not have at least this many validated ledger versions, it attempts to backfill them by fetching the data from peers.
+If the server does not have at least this many validated ledger versions, it attempts to fetch the data from peers when it can.

 The default for this setting is 256 ledgers.

 advisory_delete- If enabled, online deletion is not scheduled automatically.
 Instead, an administrator must manually trigger online deletion.
 Use the value

 This setting is disabled by default.

 [fetch_depth]- Specify how many ledger versions to serve to peers.
 The server does not accept fetch requests from peers for historical data that is older than the specified number of ledger versions.
 Specify the value